jkawahara/Pawstagram/README.md

         * README.md
         * server.js
     * Once the application files are ready per the above structure, go to the application root directory level
-      * Enter the following in termminal to install required node packages.
+      * Enter the following in terminal to install required node packages.
 This executes by referring to the included dependencies in package.json and creates required node packages in /node_modules and package-lock.json:
         * npm install
   * Running the tests:
+    * For linter rules, refer to [eslintrc.json](.eslintrc.json)
-    * Unit testing & integration testing TBD informally executed
+    * Unit testing was informally executed
+    * Continuous Integration was practiced by merging smaller code changes frequently and, prior to deployment, leveraging [Travis CI](https://docs.travis-ci.com/user/tutorial/) to carry out a series of automated tasks to build and test the code
   * Deployment:
     * App deployed on [Heroku](https://pets-tagram.herokuapp.com/)
  ## Versioning